 Once upon a time the US Navy had the premiere anti-ship cruise missiles (ASCM) in the world.
 The RGM-84 Harpoon and anti-ship variant of the Tomahawk were unmatched in range and lethality.
 Unfortunately, we forgot the importance of maritime dominance and now the ancient but much upgraded Harpoon is only ASCM we have in the fleet.
 The Harpoon can hold its own in most cases, but it has been surpassed in range and capability by most nations with a serious navy.

-While technically not in service in the US Navy at present, it was one of the three contenders to give the weakly armed Littoral Combat Ships an over-the-horizon surface capability; the other two competitors have withdrawn leaving the NSM as the only choice for the Littoral Combat Ship and, with its much better range, the heir apparent to the aging Harpoon.
+Currently in service in the US Navy, it was one of the three contenders to give the weakly armed Littoral Combat Ships an over-the-horizon surface capability; the other two competitors withdrew leaving the NSM as the only choice for the Littoral Combat Ship and, with its much better range, the heir apparent to the aging Harpoon.

 The Harrier vertical/short takeoff and landing (VSTOL) aircraft has been in the air for the US Marine Corps for so long it is difficult to remember that it is really a British design.
-The aerospace company Hawker Siddeley did the lion's share of VSTOL aircraft development and produced the only fully functional type in the world, and nearly 50 years after its introduction it is still the only operational aircraft of its type.
+The aerospace company Hawker Siddeley did the lion's share of VSTOL aircraft development and produced the only fully functional type in the world, and nearly 50 years after its introduction it is still flying.

 It is understandably a tricky contraption to fly, but being able to take off from something as rough as a forest clearing made the airplane perfect fit for US Marines.
 The United States began a program to partner with the British to improve the aircraft resulting in the AV8B Harrier or as it is known in England the Harrier II.

-The Harriers reign is coming to a close but we can thank British engineering for the venerable aircraft that filled a very specific aviation niche.
-The AV8B expected to remain in service for nearly another decade, but its replacement, the VSTOL version of the F-35, will begin service soon.
+The Harrier's reign is coming to a close, but we can thank British engineering for the venerable aircraft that filled a very specific aviation niche.
+The AV8B is expected to remain in service for nearly another decade, but its replacement, the VSTOL version of the F-35, is slowly replacing it.
 And in a strange turnabout of events, the British will replace their Harriers with the US designed F-35.